Renal Diet Plan with Indian Food

 7. Apricots :

-are high potassium food that should be avoided on a renal diet.
+are high potassium foods that should be avoided on a renal diet.

 8. Green leafy vegetables: